bangerkuwranger/node-fedex-cross-border-api/README.md

 	"language": "en",
 	"merchantKey": "***myMerchantKeyValue***",
 	"stripWrapper": true
+	// if returnRaw, returnSoapHeader, and/or returnFullResponse
-	// if returnRaw and/or returnSoapHeader are set to true here,
+	// are set to true here,
 	// they will be ignored
 };
 var args3 = {